Scientists Discover “Significant” Coronavirus Mutation Suggesting Threat to Availability of Vaccines

 Also, other experts think that the frequent mutation of the coronavirus does not spell doom.
 It only means scientists will have to continue improving any vaccine developed.

-The New York Post quoted Jenna Macciochi, an immunology lecturer at the University of Sussex, saying that the reduced receptor binding capacity might indicate the virus being less able to infect humans.
+The New York Post quoted Jenna Macciochi, an immunology lecturer at the University of Sussex, saying that the reduced receptor binding capacity might indicate the virus is less able to infect humans.

 An Italian study released weeks before this particular study showed that the coronavirus mutates rather slowly.
 This was after researchers studied its genetic material.